jmschrei/pomegranate/README.md

 # Bake the model in the same way
 model.bake( merge=False )
 ```

-In the above example, the 'states' we model are the value of the new coin added.
+In the above example, the states are the value of the new coin added.
 We can either add three nickles, or a nickle and a dime, or a dime and a nickle.
 Each states name is the cumulative amount, and emission is the value of the new coin.
 When it reaches 15, it will reset by seeing a 0 value coin.
 For example:
 ```
 # Take a sequence of coins to add to the model
 seq = [ 5, 5, 5 ]